Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Evaluation

+\textbf{Results}.
 Our main evaluation results are shown in Table~\ref{metrics}.
-It shows that, surprisingly, all Transformer-based models perform very poorly out of the box and lose to the classic BM25 baseline, despite the fact that they have been trained to embed both source code and text into a single embedding space.
-Fine-tuning the GraphCodeBERT model on the CodeSearchNet dataset significantly improved the performance, but even with this fine-tuning, GraphCodeBERT falls short of BM25 by a large margin.
-We present the best result for \model in the table; see Section~\ref{sec:ablation} for other variations and an ablation study. \model has been able to outperform the strong BM25 baseline and all other baselines by all considered metrics.
+Surprisingly, all Transformer-based models perform very poorly out of the box and lose to the classic BM25 baseline, despite the fact that they have been trained to embed both source code and text into a single embedding space.
+Fine-tuning GCB on CSN significantly improved performance, but even then GCB falls short of BM25 by a large margin.
+We present the best result for \model in the table; it has been able to outperform BM25 and all other baselines by all considered metrics.
 Still, the resulting Recall@5 only slightly exceeds 30\% and Recall@50 is about 65\%, which leaves significant room for improvement.